Sign up to our newsletter to get the latest on living wage and income

 Context

-The Democratic Republic of Congo (DRC) has a population of approximately 99 million people.[1]
-A slight majority of population live in rural areas 53%[2], while 46%[3] live in urban areas.
-Agriculture is a major source of employment for the country, accounting for 55% of the workforce.[4]
-The sector represents 17% of the national GDP.[5]
+The Democratic Republic of Congo (DRC) has a population of approximately 102 million people.[1]
+A slight majority of population live in rural areas 53%[2], while 47%[3] live in urban areas.
+Agriculture is a major source of employment for the country, accounting for 56% of the workforce.[4]
+The sector represents 17.4% of the national GDP.[5]
+The country is plagued by poverty, with almost 80% of its population living below the poverty line, earning less than USD 2.15 a day.

 The DRC is the second largest country in the African continent, and its forest is considered one of the two "lungs of the world", along with the rainforests of the Amazon.
 So far, 10 million of the country’s 80 million hectares of arable land are cultivated, which suggests a potential for growth.
 In rural areas, family farming guarantees food and nutritional security for millions of Congolese.
 However, small producers face difficulties in accessing inputs, markets and evacuating their products to marketing and processing centers, due to poor road conditions and the lack of a fair and remunerative price.
 These restrictions affect the development of family farming in rural areas.[6]
 Still recovering from a series of conflicts that broke out in the 1990s, rural young people flee rural poverty, tension, and conflict for the outskirts of cities in search of work.
 The agricultural sector, however, is still key for the country's economy as it employs more than half of the national workforce.[7]

-The top produced commodities in DRC are cassava, plantains, maize, sugar cane, and palm oil fruit.[8]
-The top exported commodities in terms of quantity are wheat bran, cocoa beans, palm oil, rubber and green coffee.[9]
+The top produced commodities in DRC are cassava, plantains, sugar cane, palm oil fruit, and maize.[8]
+The top exported commodities in terms of quantity are wheat bran, cocoa beans, green coffee, natural rubber, and unmanufactured tobacco.[9]

 Footnotes